In your community

 If you work at a business that provides postal or courier services, look out for anyone who:

-- seems to be trying to conceal a package or pass a concealed package near the shop
+- is trying to pass a concealed package near the shop

 - wants to send large amounts of cash by mail or courier.